This Page Is Under Construction

 Having obtained a position, Kellogg could afford to marry.
 He married HANNAH WRIGHT, daughter of the Reverend Ebenezer Wright of Stamford, in Bolton on October 20, 1768.
 Three sons and three daughters were born to the couple.

 He early bought a house and farm and by his own labor and prudence reared a family and somewhat extended his possessions although his salary never exceeded 70 pounds.
-His home is believed to be the historic house at the corner of Hartford Turnpike and South Street, later owned by his grandson Deacon Allyn Kellogg.
+His home is believed to be the historic house at the corner of Hartford Turnpike and Vernon Avenue, later owned by his grandson Deacon Allyn Kellogg.
 Bolton land records show he had 16 acres near the meeting house in 1768.
 Over the years the family added to their land including houses at Vernon Center and Baker Road.

 Kellogg was noted for his reliability and good health.
 In his half-century sermon, he noted that in fifty years he had missed only about a dozen Sabbaths due to infirmity.
 His sermons that were preserved are serious discourses upon the most important doctrines and duties.
 They were read from the manuscript without gestures.

 In 1800 he responded to The Connecticut Academy of Arts and Sciences survey with a lengthy description of North Bolton at that time.
 He was one of the few respondents to answer the Academy's survey in the same year in which he received it.

 The following descriptions from town historians describe Kellogg as a stern, fatherly figure.

 A close friend the Rev. Woodruff said, "As a minister of Jesus Christ he obtained mercy of the Lord to be faithful.
 He was evangelical in his instructions and his preaching was know to be of a discriminating mind.
 His uniform character was that of a peace maker."